What To Do After a Car Accident

 Obtaining a successful result requires showing how the other party was negligent, and then demonstrating how their negligence directly resulted in your injuries.
 A skilled car accident injury attorney knows how to study police reports, insurance claims, and accident reconstruction data.
-With over 25 years of combined legal experience and a history of helping car accident victims in North Carolina, the attorneys at Randall & Stump, PLLC, have seen virtually every type of car accident, including:
+With over 35 years of combined legal experience and a history of helping car accident victims in North Carolina, the attorneys at Randall & Stump, Criminal Defense Attorneys, have seen virtually every type of car accident, including:

 - Speeding and reckless drivers